vickmuir/vpc-on-classic-block-storage/block_storage_is_faq.md

 ## How is the boot disk for a virtual server instance created and how does it relate to the image file?
 {: faq}

 The boot disk, also called a boot volume, is created when you provision a virtual server instance.
 The boot disk of an instance is a cloned image of the virtual machine image.
-The boot volume is deleted when you delete the VSI to which it's attached.
+The boot volume is deleted when you delete the instance to which it's attached.

 ## Do firewalls or security groups impact performance?
 {: faq}